Home is where the heart is… but is Heartland the best fit for your business?

 What are Heartland’s Features and Benefits?

 ✔ Versatile countertop card solution

-Heartland’s card machines allow you to accept face-to-face payments from your physical store.
+Heartland’s card machines enable you to accept face-to-face payments from your physical store.
 Its EMV-equipped (Europay, Mastercard, and Visa) terminals look good on your countertop, and let you accept contactless payments, too – plus mobile wallets such as Apple Pay and Google Pay.

 ✔ A fully mobile solution

 The aptly-named ‘MobilePay’ (pictured) is Heartland’s answer to the likes of iZettle and Square.
-MobilePay is ideal for small merchants (such as tradespeople and market stall vendors) looking to accept credit card payments on the go.
+MobilePay is ideal for small merchants (such as tradespeople and market stall vendors) who are looking to accept credit card payments on the go.
 So how does it work?

 Well, it’s simple, really – you just download an app onto your smartphone or tablet, connect Heartland’s pocket-sized card reader and… start taking payments!